What Does it Take to Be a Shipping, Receiving, or Traffic Clerk?

-Job Description: Verify and maintain records on incoming and outgoing shipments.
+Job Description & Duties Verify and maintain records on incoming and outgoing shipments.
 Prepare items for shipment.
 Duties include assembling, addressing, stamping, and shipping merchandise or material; receiving, unpacking, verifying and recording incoming merchandise or material; and arranging for the transportation of products.

-List of Shipping, Receiving, or Traffic Clerk Job Duties
+A Day in the Life of a Shipping, Receiving, or Traffic Clerk

 - Deliver or route materials to departments using handtruck, conveyor, or sorting bins.